realworldocaml/book/en/runtime-memory-layout.md

 Much of the static type information contained within an OCaml program is checked and discarded at compilation time, leaving a much simpler *runtime* representation for values.
-Understanding the runtime memory format is important to write efficient programs that are compact in memory, and understanding the results of profiling tools.
+You'll need to understand the runtime memory format in order to write programs that are efficient and compact, and to to interpret the output of profiling tools.

 In this chapter, you'll learn:

 * The architecture of the OCaml garbage collector.
 * The layout of OCaml values as blocks within the major and minor heaps.
-* The representation of the OCaml types within blocks.
+* The representation of all the OCaml types in runtime blocks.

 This chapter is primarily informational, but it helps to know all this to understand the compilation process in [xref](#compiler-output-formats),